lruepke/HTF_lecture/Summer2022/source/lectures/L01/Installation.rst

 Download and install miniconda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Just follow the installation instructions and keep the default options.
 We recommend to install python 3.
 During the installation, choose to **not** add it to your path (that's the default).
-Adding miniconda/anaconda to your :code:`$PATH` may seem convinent but there are several reason to not do it.
+Adding miniconda/anaconda to your :code:`$PATH` may seem convenient but there are several reason to not do it.

     * Python is used by many different tools on your computer, which probably expect that just calling python will use the Python (and additional packages) installed by the operating system.
 None of these will be available to Miniconda's Python.

-    * The conda environment we will create contains several binary dependencies and we do not want to interfer with defaults on your system when, e.g. compiling software unrelated to our lecture.
+    * The conda environment we will create contains several binary dependencies and we do not want to interfere with defaults on your system when, e.g. compiling software unrelated to our lecture.

 Create a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We will create a so-called virtual environment with all the python packages we will use during this class.
-To not infer with your default python installation, we will do this in a virtual environment.
+To not interfere with your default python installation, we will do this in a virtual environment.
 To get started open a terminal with activated base miniconda installation.

 .. admonition:: Starting python